Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Conclusions

 \section{Conclusions}

 This paper connects the finite de Finetti theorem and the problem of communicating sources with certain symmetry to a randomly activated subset of users in downlink massive random access.
-We develop a relative entropy version of the finite de Finetti theorem and provide a bound on the extra cost of using a codebook generated from i.i.d.\ mixture distributions to send exchangeable sources to a random subset of $k$ users out of a large pool of $n$ users.
+We develop a KL divergence version of the finite de Finetti theorem and provide a bound on the extra cost of using a codebook generated from an i.i.d.\ mixture distribution to encode and send exchangeable sources to a random subset of $k$ users out of a large pool of $n$ users.
 The extra cost is independent of $n$, and is at most $O(k)$ for general exchangeable sources, $O(\log k)$ for finite alphabet exchangeable sources, and $O(1)$ for uniform i.i.d.\ sources.